 - Is there a network or DNS issue that is affecting internet performance? - What are the number of DNS failures on my network? - Which clients are affected by DNS issues?

 Additional resources are available for interpreting DNS:

-- Learn about interpreting DNS metrics in the ExtraHop system by viewing our online training module, Quick Peek: DNS ☑. - Learn about problem DNS queries and errors that you can monitor in your own environment by installing the ExtraHop DNS Bundle .
-This bundle contains a dashboard with pre-configured charts and detailed explanations about key DNS errors. - Learn how to build a dashboard to monitor DNS errors Z.
+- Learn about interpreting DNS metrics in the ExtraHop system by viewing our online training module, Quick Peek: DNS ☑. - Learn how to build a dashboard to monitor DNS errors Z.

 Prerequisites